TheAhmadOsman/BestCarDeal/_sources/index.md.txt

 ![scatter.png](img/scatter.png)

-This scatter plots measures prices and odometers.
-We can see a clearly defined fall in price as the odometer increases.
+This scatter plots measures prices and odometers, while the shade of the dot represents its year.
+We can see a clearly defined fall in price as the odometer increases, and we can see that the year of manufacturing falls as the odometer increases/price decreases.
 The graph, however, is quite chaotic with a plethora of outliers.
 A graph like this would look far better as a line plot, and the sheer amount of data in our dataset doesn't really lend itself to plotting each individual entry in a plot.

 ### Violins
 ---